zeljkoobrenovic/grounded-architecture/_posts/2022-12-10-appendix-scapegoats.md

-**The Software Bug Blame Game:**
-   - **Scenario:** A development team releases a new version of an application.
-Shortly after deployment, users begin experiencing major issues—frequent crashes, data corruption, and slow performance.
-Under pressure from upper management, the product owner quickly points fingers at a specific developer, claiming their code introduced the critical bug.
-The developer is scapegoated, even though the root cause is rushed development, insufficient testing, and outdated infrastructure.
-   - **Scapegoating Dynamic:** In this situation, the developer becomes the easy target, especially if they were involved in the final touches of the code.
-The blame deflects attention from the poor planning and tight deadlines that led to cutting corners during testing.
-   - **Solution:** Crowley and Elster's approach would be to focus on system improvements rather than individual blame.
-Implementing **blameless postmortems** would allow the team to conduct a root cause analysis, where it becomes clear that the real issue was inadequate testing, poor code review processes, and tight timelines.
-By promoting a culture of shared responsibility, everyone involved can learn from the mistake without pinning the blame on one person.

 **Architectural Decisions Gone Wrong:**
    - **Scenario:** An IT architect designs a complex microservices architecture for a large-scale web application.
 As the project progresses, integration problems arise, and the system experiences frequent downtime.
 The engineering manager singles out the architect for making "poor design choices," ignoring that the issues stem from a lack of communication between different teams and incomplete design implementation due to resource constraints.
-   Scapegoating Dynamic:** Here, the architect is unfairly blamed for failures that result from broader organizational problems, such as insufficient resources or misalignment between development and operations teams.
+   - **Scapegoating Dynamic:** Here, the architect is unfairly blamed for failures that result from broader organizational problems, such as insufficient resources or misalignment between development and operations teams.
 Scapegoating often occurs because the complexity of system architecture makes it easy to focus on one person's decisions rather than examining the wider context.
    - **Solution:** The authors recommend that the architect document the decision-making process throughout the project.
 Keeping records of conversations, resource constraints, and alternative solutions that were considered will demonstrate that the design was sound given the context.
 In addition, setting clear **expectations and boundaries** upfront—by ensuring everyone understands the limitations of the design given the resources—would help mitigate future scapegoating.